PabloLMartinez/sigsense-app/README.md

 ### Install Angular CLI

 After you’ve installed NPM, you can install Angular CLI as the 2nd step.

-Open your terminal or command prompt and type the command below:

 ```shell
 npm install -g @angular/cli